GiovanniRusso2002/HouseRent/README.md

 - The DAO modules use direct SQLite connections (`sqlite3.connect('db/affitti.db')`).
 Ensure `db/affitti.db` is present and readable by the app.
 - The app sets `app.config['SECRET_KEY']` in `app.py` with a hard-coded value.
 For production, move secrets to environment variables.
 - There is no automated migration or schema management; if you need to recreate the database, ask for the schema or export a working `affitti.db`.
 - This README assumes a local development run.
-The app was deployed previously on PythonAnywhere (see `README.txt`).
+The app was deployed previously on PythonAnywhere.

-Possible next improvements
-- Add a `requirements.txt` (pip freeze) for reproducible installs.
-- Provide a DB schema SQL file or migration scripts (Flask-Migrate / Alembic) so others can create `db/affitti.db` easily.
-- Move secret keys and configuration to environment variables.
-- Add unit tests and simple CI checks.

-If you'd like, I can generate a `requirements.txt` and a basic SQL file to recreate the schema from the current database (if `db/affitti.db` is present).
-Which would you prefer next?